openconfig/reference/rpc/gnmi/gnmi-specification.md

 been created, at the frequency requested by the client.
 The methods to create subscriptions are described in [Section 3.5.1](#351-managing-subscriptions).

-Subscriptions are created for a set of paths - which not be modified throughout the lifetime of the subscription.
-In order to cel a subscription, the client cancels the `Subscribe` RPC associated with the subscription, or terminates the entire gRPC session.
+Subscriptions are created for a set of paths - which cannot be modified throughout the lifetime of the subscription.
+In order to cancel a subscription, the client cancels the `Subscribe` RPC associated with the subscription, or terminates the entire gRPC session.